Multimode NOON-state generation with ultracold atoms via geodesic counterdiabatic driving: Introduction

 In the deep self-trapping regime \cite{selftrap}, where particle interactions significantly exceed the hopping rate between sites, a NOON state is formed after half the time required for complete tunneling.
 However, this method poses a challenge: since the tunneling time is inversely proportional to the energy difference between the two modes, the time required to observe the creation of a NOON state far exceeds the lifetime of a Bose-Einstein condensate.
 To address this limitation, a faster process was proposed, leveraging chaos-assisted and resonance-assisted tunneling \cite{Tomsovic1994,Brodier2001,peter1}, which reduced the time required for NOON states creation by several orders of magnitude \cite{Gui1}.
 This same method has been applied to create triple-NOON states in three-site systems \cite{Gui2}, but the time needed to entangle the system is still long ($\sim 1$s for ultracold $^{87}$Rb gases with $N = 5$).

-One possible method to enhance the tunneling, and thus to overcome the time scale problem, involves the adiabatic theorem \cite{Chen,Campo,Deffner2014,STA,delCampo2019,ieva,Dengis25}.
+One possible method to enhance the tunneling, and thus to overcome the time scale problem, involves the adiabatic theorem \cite{Chen,Campo,Deffner2014,delCampo2019,ieva,Dengis25}.
 This theorem states that if a system is perturbed very slowly and there exists an energy gap between its eigenvalues and the rest of the spectrum, the system’s state will follow the eigenstates of its Hamiltonian over time.
 Consider a system of ultracold atoms in $L$ modes, along with a central mode symmetrically coupled to the $L$ others (see Fig.~\ref{stargraph}) \cite{starBH}.
 If all atoms are initially placed in the central well, situated at the top of the system’s energy spectrum, a sufficiently slow driving toward a lower energy state corresponding to the $L$ other modes could result in the creation of a $L$-NOON state after a time $T$.
 However, by essence, this method has to employ a slow driving in order to steer the system to the desired state.

-The addition of shortcuts to adiabaticity techniques \cite{STA} such as Counterdiabatic driving (CD) can enhance the protocol's speed \cite{Chen2021}.
+The protocol speed can be enhanced by different methods, known as shortcuts to adiabaticity \cite{Chen2010,Martinez2014,Odelli2023,Odelli2024,STA}.
+We focus here on Counterdiabatic driving (CD) \cite{Opatrný_2014,Chen}, which has proven its effectiveness through many applications \cite{Malossi2013,Du2016,Zhou2017,Hu2018,Santos2020,Dogra2022,Bosch2025}.
 Moreover, if the driving is chosen such that the time evolution follows one of the geodesics of the parameter space \cite{demiplak,demirplak2,Class, geodesic}, some elements of the CD can be made time-independent, which allows for the definition of an efficient experimental protocol to follow adiabatic dynamics.
 This method was developed for $L=2$ in \cite{Dengis25}, where we proposed an experimental protocol for the accelerated realization of NOON states with ultracold atoms within experimentally feasible time scales, called the geodesic counterdiabatic driving (GCD).

 The creation of more exotic NOON states can exhibit intriguing properties, particularly in the field of quantum metrology \cite{PRLNOON}.
 In this article, we generalize the method to the generation of multi-mode NOON states, with a specific focus on the accelerated creation of triple-NOON states.
 Furthermore, we demonstrate that the GCD method is able to reach the quantum speed limit.